Review: Flycraft Guide 3 Person Raft

 A tip for dragging the boat solo is to attach some webbing or straps to the front standing brace tubes and then pull it behind you.
 It is a workout but it will do the trick and I have pulled it over 100yds to back to the truck.

-The raft functions great on lakes and ponds, I have yet to take it out into more open water but I have heard that anglers have used an outboard motor and charted around places like the Puget Sound.
+The raft functions great on lakes and ponds, I have yet taken it out into more open water but I have heard that anglers have used an outboard motor and charted around places like the Puget Sound.
 When it comes to using in on the lakes, you will definitely want to convert the pulley system to a 1:1 rather than a 2:1 mechanical advantage.
 This is easily done by removing the eye bolt that is attached to the frame on the stern.
 Pulling up a 25lbs anchor on the 1:1 can be a monstrous pain if the anchor has driven itself into soft mud.
 There were a few times that I thought I might pull a back muscle out trying to free the anchor.

 When lake fishing, you will also want to attach a light anchor to the bow of the boat to prevent the raft from swaying in the wind.
 All I have done for this is just clipped a 10lbs anchor to a rope and clipped that to the bow handle.